The Superintendent's Compendium includes park-specific regulations enacted under Title 36, Code of Federal Regulations.

 - Missouri River Between Fort Randall Dam & Running Water, SD

 - Niobrara River in Knox County

 - Lake Francis Case

 - The Missouri River downstream of Ponca State Park.

-As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms on lands owned by the National Park Service in this park unit.
+As of February 22, 2010, a federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms on lands owned by the National Park Service in Missouri National Recreational River.
 It is the responsibility of visitors to understand and comply with all applicable state, local and federal firearms laws before entering this park.
 As a starting point, please visit the states' websites.

-- Codified Laws (enter "firearms" in search box).
+- South Dakota Codified Laws (enter "firearms" in search box).

 Federal law also prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances.